cosmos/sdk-tutorials/liquidity-module/index.md

 ## Create a Liquidity Pool

-To create a liquidity pool:
+To create a liquidity pool, enter the following command:
+Make sure to replace `longibchash` with the hash denom you received on the previous step.
+Replace `username` with your account username.

 ```bash
 gaiad tx liquidity create-pool 1 1100000uphoton,1500000ibc/longibchash --from username --chain-id cosmoshub-testnet --gas-prices "0.025stake" --node https://rpc.testnet.cosmos.network:443